Bryn Law

 Bryn Law (born 23 June 1969) is a Welsh football commentator who works for Leeds United's LUTV, company owner, author and producer.
 Law commentated for Sky Sports and has 25 years of broadcasting experience.

 Education

 Having been born in Wales, Law speaks fluent Welsh.
 He was the only person to study the subject at A-level at his educational facility.

-For his undergraduate degree (1987–1991), Law went to the University of London to study English and Drama achieving an upper-second.
+For his undergraduate degree (1987–1991), Law went to the University of London and Royal Central School of Speech and Drama to study English and Drama, achieving an upper-second.
 Following this, he attended the University of Central Lancashire, studying postgraduate journalism (1991–1992).
 Here he met TV presenter Adrian Chiles.

 Commentating

 According to Law's LinkedIn: "Regional reporter for Yorkshire, Wales' national team reporter, Soccer Saturday reporter, Sky Sports' touchline reporter.
 Previously commentator covering EPL, Wales, women's football, even beach football!"

 On 25 July 2019 it was announced via Twitter that Law would be taking on the role of head commentator for LUTV at Leeds United, replacing Michael Weadock who had worked in the role for 13 years.